Bronze 3D-printed Statue

 Table of Contents

-WhiteClouds was commissioned by the Kaua`i Museum of Hawaii to re-create a permanent 3D statue of the last King and Queen of Kaua’i and Niihau.
+WhiteClouds was commissioned by the Kaua`i Museum of Hawaii to re-create a permanent bronze 3D statue of the last King and Queen of Kaua’i and Niihau.
 This life-size replica was made to honor King Ali‘i ‘Aimoku Kaumuali’i and Queen Deborah Kapule Kekaihaʻakūlou which stands outside the museum as if to welcome visitors to Kaua’i and to invite us to learn more about the rich Hawaiian history displayed in the museum.
 Seen by countless visitors to the island and the local community, this was a great honor and an important project for WhiteClouds to undertake.
+The 3D-printed faux bronze genuinely looks like a real bronze casting but a fraction of the cost, time and weight.

 The Kaua`i Museum officially opened to the public in 1960 and the museum has been listed as a state historic site since 1979.
 The museum works to accomplish its mission to preserve and sustain tradition, culture and beliefs through the ages through collaboration with the peoples of Hawaii.
 It is home to some of the most fascinating art and artifacts of the island’s history and Hawaiian civilization.